Medical School Transfers: Complete Guide

 - When should I apply to transfer to a university?

-And yes, we are able to help literally hundreds of students who wish to transfer every single month!
+And yes, we can help hundreds of students who wish to transfer every month!
 Don’t let transfers intimidate you - with our help, they may be much easier than you think.

 Medical School Transfer Requirements